 The tenant will have the right to break the lease on a rolling basis throughout the term of the lease.
 To exercise the right to break, the tenant must give the landlord 2 months' prior written notice to the Landlord.

-The landlord will have the right to break the lease on a rolling basis but no earlier than after three years of the term of the lease have lapsed and provided that the landlord gives the tenant 6 months prior written notice and the CMO’s Second Operating Premises (as defined by the Section 106 Agreement) has been completed and the lease of the CMO’s Second Operating Premises has been granted to the CMO in accordance with paragraph 5 of Schedule 4 of the Section 106 Agreement prior to the date on which the Landlord gives the Tenant notice of its intention to terminate the lease.
+The landlord will have the right to break the lease on a rolling basis but no earlier than after three years of the term of the lease have lapsed and provided that the landlord gives the tenant 6 months prior written notice and the Community Hub (as defined by the Section 106 Agreement) has been completed and the lease of the Community Hub has been granted in accordance with Schedule 12 of the Section 106 Agreement prior to the date on which the Landlord gives the Tenant notice of its intention to terminate the lease.

 RENT AND RENT REVIEW